 Keep your ears open and ask

-We heard from some neighbors at the campground we stayed at that a local museum was doing a FREE pirate show and exhibition during our time in town.
+We heard from some neighbors at the campground that a local museum was doing a FREE pirate day.
 Sure enough, The Watermen Museum in Yorktown had an old ship, pirate artifacts and some great educational opportunities for the children.
 They really enjoyed an afternoon learning about pirates.

 Take a hike or ride a bike

 Williamsburg and its surrounding area in Virginia are absolutely gorgeous.
-We visited in the Spring and the weather was perfect, no bugs and low humidity so we took advantage of all the time we had to play outside.
+We visited in the Spring and the weather was perfect.
+We took advantage of all the time we had to play outside.
 There are bike trails everywhere including The Virginia Capitol Trail which is fifty-two miles of trail that ending in Williamsburg.
-York River State Park, Freedom Park, and Water Mills Park are also great areas to bike and hike with your family.
-Freedom Park is home to Williamsburg Botanical Garden which is worth a stop in and of itself with lots of beautiful flowers, a butterfly garden, wetlands and an impressive herb garden.
+York River State Park, Freedom Park, and Water Mills Park are also great areas to bike or hike.
+Freedom Park is home to Williamsburg Botanical Garden which is worth a stop in and of itself.
+It features beautiful flowers, a butterfly garden, wetlands, and an impressive herb garden.

 Ride a trolley

 The Yorktown Trolley is a great way for some free sightseeing in the Williamsburg area.
 You can get a tour of the four-mile loop or enjoy a free ride to the American Revolution Museum, Yorktown Battlefield, and beautiful Yorktown Village.
-My kids loved the experience of riding on a trolley, my youngest thought it was a train, so a double win.
+My kids loved the experience of riding on a trolley.
+My youngest thought it was a train, so it was a double win.